 So while you sit by the pool sipping your cocktail, let’s find out which VPN is best for expats.

-How to choose the best VPN for Expats
+How to choose the top VPN for Expats

 There are some standout features you should be looking for in a VPN as an expat and below we’ve listed them.